 Participants receive a copy of the lecture slides and exercises.

-A follow-on to this course is the Introduction to Software Architecture (3 days).
+A follow-on to this course is the Software Architecture with UML (3 days).